eccentricOrange/personal-blogs/docs/features.md

 False
 ```

+See the [Python documentation](https://docs.python.org/3/library/functions.html) for more built-in functions.

 ## 2. Python Docstring
 These are strings used for documenting a Python module, class, function or method in a consistent format.
 They are used to generate online or offline documentation, and editors like VS Code will automatically pick up on them (and Markdown formatting!) to give tooltips.
 [See `docstring` convention](https://www.python.org/dev/peps/pep-0257/)